Anurag Kashyap: 1990–1999

 In 1995, an acquaintance introduced Kashyap to Shivam Nair.
 The day they met, Kashyap watched Taxi Driver (1976) at Nair's place, and the film inspired him to "write something".
 The team of Sriram Raghavan, Sridhar Raghavan and Shiv Subramaniam were working on two projects, one of which was a short TV series, Auto Narayan, based on the life of serial killer Auto Shankar; the second one was a film scripted by Kashyap.
 Auto Narayan got delayed because the script written by Subramaniam was not "working".
 Kashyap rewrote the script and got credit for the same, but it was scrapped.
 In 1997, he wrote the screenplay of Hansal Mehta's first film, Jayate which failed to find a theatrical release; and episodes of the TV series Kabhie Kabhie (1997).

 In 1998, actor Manoj Bajpayee suggested his name to Ram Gopal Varma to write a film.
 Varma liked Kashyap's Auto Narayan and hired him, alongside Saurabh Shukla to write the script for his crime film, Satya (1998).
 Satya was a critical and commercial success, and is regarded as one of the best films of Indian cinema.
 He later collaborated with Varma in scripting Kaun (1999) and writing dialogues for Shool (1999).
 In 1999, he made a short film, titled Last Train to Mahakali for television.
+He wrote dialogues for Nayak: The Real Hero.